po1sigala/live/01-Class-Content/19-PWA-dev/27-Evr_Git-Cherry-Picking/README.md

 git log
 ```

 You will see a list of recent commits.
 We want the one where the feature was added.
-Highlight the hash for that commit and paste it somewhere for later
+Highlight the hash for that commit and paste it somewhere for later.

 ![Git Log](./Images/01-log.png)

 To exit the git log, press `ZZ`

-* To review, we create a repository and a feature branch that we imagined could be one of our co-workers or teammates.
+* To review, we create a repository and a feature branch, `feat/b`, that we imagined could be one of our co-workers or teammates.
 We added a feature to `app.js` and committed that change to the `feat/b` branch and then later removed that feature and committed to `feat/b`.

 * Now, let's imagine that we want to use that feature in our own branch, but in such a way that doesn't bring in all the changes from that `feat/b` branch.
 Now we get to use the wonderful `git cherry-pick` command!